2022 March: September 25-October 7, 2022.

 Encamp: Cowpens Actual: Cowpens

-Friday, October 7
+Saturday, October 7

 Before 3 pm militia arrive at Kings Mountain and battle begins at 3 pm

 11:00am Wreath Laying Ceremony at Kings Mountain National Military Park.
-Walk to the monument atop King’s Mountain for the Mourning of Arms ceremony to those who fell in the Battle.

 2:15pm Meet at the Visitor’s Center to prepare for March finale